PretendoNetwork/NWFX/README.md

 By default, only the triggering element is checked.
 With `<form>` elements, the `<form>` element is not checked, and instead all it's children and inputs are used

+Custom data may also be provided through the `nwfx-vals` attribute.
+Values passed into `nwfx-vals` are set AFTER the elements attributes and form fields, overwriting any same keys if they exist.
+Unlike HTMX this must ALWAYS be valid JSON, no values are ever computed for simplicity and security.
+The `hx-vars` attribute is not implemented and never will be, for the same simplicity and security reasons as well as it being deprecated by HTMX anyway

 ```html
 <button name="button" value="some value" nwfx-get="/get">
 	Query string is "button=some%20value"